 As with all activities, children should be supervised at all times.

 Rainbow rice is really simple to make and only takes 5 minutes to prepare, then just leave it to dry!

 - Plastic sealable box or freezer bag

 Once you’re happy with the colour, lay the rainbow rice out to dry.
 I used baking trays with kitchen roll spread out over them.
 Spread the rice out in a thin layer to help it dry.
-I used quite a lot of food colouring to get the colour I wanted so I left the rice to dry overnight.
-If you use less, your rainbow rice should be dry in a few hours.
+One thing I’ve learnt from experience is if you leave this on a windowsill to dry, the sun may bleach the colour out again.

 If you don’t have the above ingredients, you can buy the lot at Aldi or Lidl for under £2!
-As the rice is uncooked, you can store it in an airtight container to use again in the future.
+As the rice is uncooked, I always store mine in an airtight container to use again in the future.

 He really enjoyed filling and emptying different containers, and using cookie cutters to make shapes in the rice.

-I used Ollie’s water table which has a removable board with a couple of cogs.
-He poured the rice on them and watched them turn.
+Ollie loved pouring the rice on the cogs of his water table and watching them turn.
 This is a great way to learn about cause and effect – just like dropping the rice or pouring it.
 It’s amazing how much children are actually learning while they’re playing.